AssortiMens/Arcade-4-Player-Pong/README.md

 Always try to maintain the following directory-structure:

-FourPlayerPong/

-FourPlayerPong/data
+FourPlayerPong/FPP

+FourPlayerPong/FPP/data

+FourPlayerPong/KeyChecker

-Put the pde-file in map FourPlayerPong and create your data directory there also.
+Put the FPP.pde-file in map FourPlayerPong/FPP and create your data directory there also.
 Next, put your mp3-files in the data-map.
 Highscores are now saved in data/highscores.csv !

+KeyChecker.pde should be in map FourPlayerPong/KeyChecker.

 Thank You!